Fagus Factory: Construction

 During construction, Gropius and his partner Meyer were under great pressure to keep up to the rhythm of work.
 Construction started in May 1911 based on Werner's plans and Benscheidt wanted the factory to be running by winter of the same year.
 This was achieved in great part and in 1912 Gropius and Meyer were designing the interiors of the main building and secondary smaller buildings on the site.

-In order to pay the additional costs of Gropius’s design, Benscheidt and his American partners had decided on smaller building than the one that was actually planned.
+In order to pay the additional costs of Gropius’s design, Benscheidt and his American partners had decided on a smaller building than the one that was actually planned.
 By winter 1912 it was clear that the factory could not keep up with the number of orders and a major expansion was decided.
 This time the contract went directly to Gropius and Meyer and, from now on, they were to be the only architects of the Fagus buildings.
 The expansion practically doubled the surface of the buildings by adding to the street (south) side.
 This gave the opportunity to create a proper street elevation.
 Initially the main elevation was considered the north elevation that faced the railway and Behrens's factory.

 Work on the expansion started in 1913 and it was barely finished when World War I broke out.
-During the war it was possible to do only minor works such as the power house and the chimney stack that became a prominent characteristic of the building complex.
+During the war it was possible to do only minor works such as the power house and the chimney stack that became a prominent characteristics of the building complex.

-After the war the work continued with addition of minor buildings such as the porter's lodge and the enclosure wall.
+After the war the work continued with the addition of minor buildings such as the porter's lodge and the enclosure wall.
 During that time the architects, in collaboration with teachers and students from the Bauhaus, designed the interiors and furniture of the main building.
 They also recommended to Benscheidt various designers for the publicity campaign of Fagus.
 From 1923 to 1925, the architects were also working on a new expansion, but this never took place.
 It was not until 1927 that Benscheidt wrote to Gropius to explain that all activities should stop until further notice due to financial difficulties.